 Accounts receivable and deferred revenue.
 The period in which the Company recognizes revenue may differ from the timing of payments received from customers.
 The Company typically bills its customers up to 30 days in arrears.
 The Company records a receivable when revenue is recognized prior to payment and there is an unconditional right to payment.
 Deferred revenue represents the Company's liability to perform services in the future related to payments received in advance of those services.
-Deferred revenue as of December 31, 2021 and 2020 was \$2,191,000 and \$1,500,000 respectively, and is included in Other current liabilities on the accompanying Statements of Financial Condition.
-Of the \$1,500,000 as of December 31, 2020, \$59,000 was recognized as revenue during the year ended December 31, 2021.
+Deferred revenue as of December 31, 2022 and 2021 was \$1,903,000 and \$2,191,000 respectively, and is included in Other current liabilities on the accompanying Statements of Financial Condition.
+Of the \$2,191,000 as of December 31, 2021, \$522,000 was recognized as revenue during the year ended December 31, 2022.

 Expense allocations.
-Substantially all expenses are recorded at DTCC and are allocated to its subsidiaries, including FICC, based upon their estimated use of such goods or services as determined by various allocation factors including direct expenses, level of support provided and utilization of technology resources.
-Accordingly, the expenses in the accompanying Statements of Income represent allocated costs including Employee compensation and related benefits, Information technology, Professional and other services, Occupancy, Depreciation and amortization and General and administrative.
+Substantially all expenses are recorded at DTCC and are allocated to its subsidiaries, including FICC, based upon their estimated use of such goods or services as determined by various allocation factors including level of support provided and utilization of technology resources.
+Accordingly, the expenses in the accompanying Statements of Income represent allocated costs including Employee compensation and related benefits, Information technology, Professional and other services, Occupancy and General and administrative.